 Usefully, there is flexibility to the number of rooms you can take.
 This means that couples can happily stay, as so many do, in the main part of the house while families and groups of friends can spread out further by taking the large extra bedroom suite that leads off the kitchen.
 This airy studio room has its own ensuite bathroom, TV, desk, generous library with a strong maritime theme as well as modern fiction, balcony, door to the quay, chest and wardrobes.
 The living accommodation is all on the first and second floor; the ground floor rooms below are used for boating equipment and storage.

-The Kirby family, the owners, live alongside the house, not overlooking.
-Kate and Sam are pleased to help but remain discreet.
-Our family business is small boat commercial fishing; there is one vessel, the New Harmony, leaving the quay during the neap tides.
-We are ‘dog friendly’ at Bishops Quay, so your well-behaved chums are welcome.
-We have two neutered English Springer spaniels living here now, Boris and Morris, both very friendly and well mannered.
+Kate Kirby, the owner, lives alongside the house, not overlooking.
+Kate is pleased to help but remain discreet.
+The family business is also small boat commercial fishing; there is one vessel, the New Harmony, fishing from Helford now and landing into Falmouth, but sometimes coming up to the quay on spring tides.
+Bishops Quay is ‘dog friendly’, so your well-behaved chums are welcome.
+There are two neutered English Springer spaniels living here now, Boris and Morris, both very friendly and well mannered.
 Walkies up the lane (1/4 a mile) and around the quay are easy and safe.
-We have a hose ready for any muddy paws and a warm downstairs storeroom where dogs can stay to dry off or be left while you go out.
-Our laying hens are protected by an electric fence in one of our meadows that border the lane.
-They provide eggs for you and some home baking.
+There is a hose ready for any muddy paws and a warm downstairs storeroom where dogs can stay to dry off or be left while you go out.

-Hopefully we have thought of everything, after letting the house for holidays over 26 years, but do tell us if there is anything further you need or would like to know.
-We look forward to meeting you here very soon!
+Hopefully everything has been thought of, after letting the house for holidays over 29 years, but do tell if there is anything further you need or would like to know.
+I look forward to meeting you here very soon!